Operating as a licensed telecommunications operator under applicable regulatory frameworks across Europe and Asia.

 National Broadcasting and Telecommunications Commission, Thailand

 Thailand's independent regulatory body for broadcasting and telecommunications.
-NML operates in the Thai market under NBTC oversight, providing telecommunications and payment aggregation services in compliance with Thai regulatory requirements.
+NML operates in the Thai market under NBTC oversight, providing telecommunications services in compliance with Thai regulatory requirements.

 All data at rest is encrypted using AES-256.
 Data in transit is protected using TLS 1.3 across all internal and external communications.
 Encryption keys are managed through dedicated key management systems with regular key rotation schedules.
 Database-level encryption is applied to all production systems storing personal or financial data.